“Pearl of the Antilles”

 Because her life bore the stamp of evangelical simplicity, it has withstood the test of the passing of time and continues being valid, not only for the Servants of Mary of today, but for the believing faithful who see in the simple person of Mother Soledad Sanjurjo a valuable incentive to live gospel values and a christian reference for their own times.

 PRAYER FOR THE INTERCESION OF MOTHER SOLEDAD SANJURJO

 “The Lord and His Most Holy Mother will give us the strength we so need at this time.”

 “Our Lord God will provide; He is our Father and never abandons anyone.”

 “Nothing gives more peace to the soul than complete surrender into the hands of God.”

-“Let us pray to the Blessed Virgin Mary, our loving Mother, that she may ever be our consolation and support in the struggles of life and obtain for us from her Divine Son final perseverance in His holy service with the greatest perfection that is possible for our weak and imperfect nature.”
+“Let us earnestly pray to the Blessed Virgin Mary, our loving Mother, that she may always be our consolation and support in life’s struggles.”

 “May the Virgin Mary cover you with her motherly mantle.”

 “Never lose hope of becoming holy; with God’s grace all is possible, despite our misery.”

 “It is not time yet.
 We must wait for our clock to be set according to God’s time.
 It will happen, but when God wants.”